 Picking the right HubSpot agency partner can be a tough decision, and we’d love to be in the running (assuming we’re a fit for your B2B company).
 I’d be remiss if I didn’t take the opportunity to provide a conversion opportunity for you to connect with us.
 So, head over to our free consultation request page, view our quick video, and fill out the form.

-Then, get to work preparing your own website for inbound marketing with our helpful checklist by clicking on the link below.
+Then, get to work preparing your own website for inbound marketing by first seeing where you stand.
+Click below to access our free website grader.
 Go ahead.
 We understand.

 Posted by Jonathan Stanis An engineer by training, Jon focuses on the technical delivery of an effective inbound marketing program.
 He builds client website plans that solve for conversion potential and utilize smart user experiences.
 He is also responsible for analyzing and monitoring the success of inbound projects.
 Jon fits the definition of being a "whole brain marketer" because he is both a strong writer-designer and a deeply analytical thinker.